 What is so exciting about being alive in this era is the potential we all have to thrive.

 The steady improvements in technology, affluence and personal freedom during the past 100 year, provide us the chance to lead authentic lives.
 To discover who we truly our and to make life’s important decisions according to this.
-For the first time those of us living in the Western world are not subject to the whims of theocrats, petty tyrants, or other despots.
-And this freedom is spreading to Asia, Africa and the Middle East.

 My interest, and much of the work that I do in my commercial, personal and philanthropic life, is to bring this research to life.
 To help my clients, readers, the disadvantaged people I work with and last, but not least, my kids, understand it and apply it in their own lives.